andreaskatis/cgc-synthesized-fuzzers/Basic_Messaging/README.md

     	Else: Send the general string

     If main == 3: Clear the usernames array

-Due to the way the relay functions, the fuzzer need only send 106 ints within the range [INT_MIN, INT_MAX].
-The relay takes the generated integer and manipulates them (primary using modulo) into the required range for the application.

 ## Running the fuzzer
 The fuzzer files must be named basic_messaging.c in order to build properly.